gladstone-institutes/bibliometrics/README.md

     python src/topdown.py --format cse --levels 2 input.txt output.pklz

 The network file will be stored in `output.pklz`.
-If you want to open this network in Cytoscape, first convert it to XGMML:
+If you want to open this network in Cytoscape, convert it to XGMML:

     python src/xgmml.py output.pklz output.xgmml